meet242005/BioMeter-Charts/README.md

 - Smalltalk https://github.com/coderaiser/smalltalk
 - Sortable https://github.com/RubaXa/Sortable

-## This project was just modified for personal use, however you are free to download and use it.
+## This project was just modified for personal use, however you are free to use it.

 ## Licence
 GPLv3